gobabygocarswithjoysticks/gbg-pcb/docs/instructions/instructions.md

 ### 3. If the car spins the opposite direction from the direction that the joystick is pointed, use the website to swap the motors, then repeat the 3 steps starting at step 1
 # The car doesn't drive
 ## if the blue light blinks quickly
-#### that means the joystick needs to be left centered for a few seconds before trying to move and that the joystick may need to be recalibrated
+#### that means the joystick needs to be left centered for a few seconds before trying to move or that the joystick may need to be recalibrated
 ## if none of the green lights on the PCB turn on,
 #### the battery might have been connected backwards.
 A backwards connection does not damage the board; the board just doesn't turn on.
 #### the on/off switch might not be making a connection